This post may contain affiliate links. Please read our disclosure policy.

 Your physiology: Estrogen and luteinizing hormone (LH) both peak to stimulate the release of an egg.
 Your fertility peaks just before you ovulate, so if you’re trying to conceive, this is the time to go for it.

 How You Feel: Even though this phase is short, hormone changes are dramatic, so you might notice a dramatic change in how you feel, too.
 Typically, your energy is at its peak in this phase.
-You feel more social, and feel more inclined to get out of the house and be around others.
-High intensity workouts are ideal, both because motivation and energy are high, but also you’re most insulin sensitive during this phase.
+You feel more social and inclined to be around others.
+High intensity workouts are ideal because motivation and energy are high, and you’re most insulin sensitive during this phase.

 Collaboration and communication skills peak during ovulation too, so it’s a good time to work with others on a big projects.
 Your immune system remains revved by estrogen levels being high as well, which keeps you strong and less likely to get sick.